utelecon/utelecon.github.io/en/articles/online-interaction/index.md

 * Wonder - [https://www.wonder.me/](https://www.wonder.me/)
 * Wonder Help - [https://help.wonder.me/en/](https://help.wonder.me/en/)

-## Gather Town
+## Gather

 <figure>
 <img src="images/pic06.png" width="200px">
 </figure>

-## What Is Gather Town?
+## What Is Gather?

-Gather Town is an online communication tool with a retro-game style playful UI, where you can control your avatar to move freely between rooms and virtually experience going to work or working in an office.
+Gather is an online communication tool with a retro-game style playful UI, where you can control your avatar to move freely between rooms and virtually experience going to work or working in an office.
 It is a part of the Virtual Office service, which creates a real office environment on the Internet.

 <figure>
 <img src="images/pic07.png">
 </figure>

-### Basic Usage of Gather Town
+### Basic Usage of Gather

 1. Go to the [Gather website](https://www.gather.town/) on your browser and create a room by inputting your name and the purpose of using the office.
 You do not need to sign in to create a room.
 2. Create your own avatar and join the Gather world.
 You can move your avatar around the space you have created, work in your own private space, or go to a conference room to talk and discuss with others.

-### What You Can Do in Gather Town
+### What You Can Do in Gather

-1. **Playful virtual office experience**: Gather Town's unique dot-graphic UI makes you feel as if you are actually working in an office.
+1. **Playful virtual office experience**: Gather's unique dot-graphic UI makes you feel as if you are actually working in an office.
 2. **Group chat**: Enjoy the benefits of a real office, such as the ability to go into a meeting room and make a video call if you have a topic you want to discuss, or sit around a table in the cafeteria and chat.
 3. **Screen sharing**: You can enter a specific room in the office with other people and have a video chat, voice call or even a discussion using screen sharing.
 4. **Recreate your own office**: You can use the "mapmaker" feature to create your own space, your ideal office or a space that closely resembles your own workplace.